Can you talk about being a woman with boobs doing all of this and what bras and shirts and other crap you’ve found to be helpful?

 Bras with two separate straps are likely to be adjustable in both the band and straps, which is great for longevity in a lot of cases; as it gets looser through washing and wearing, you can tighten things up.

 In this category of bra I recently purchased the Elomi Energise, Wirecutter’s pick for a high impact bra for DD+ cups and has individual, adjustable straps.
-While it does prevent a lot of bobbling around, boobs still move up and down as one mass, which I don’t experience with the Enell bra.
-Still it's better than most I have tried, and comes in a much wider size range than most bras.
+While it does prevent a lot of individual bobbling around, boobs still move up and down as one mass due to the lack of a thick band so that the part of the bra resting on my ribs chafes, which I don’t experience with the Enell bra.
+Still, it's better than most I have tried, and comes in a much wider size range than most bras.

 The Elomi bra is not